 4) Compensation fund

-Buyers who lose money as a result of a trade with a registered OMVIC dealer have access to the Compensation Fund and financial assistance provided they have a valid claim for a vehicle transaction against an OMVIC-registered dealer.
+Buyers who lose money due to a trade with a registered OMVIC dealer have access to the Compensation Fund and financial assistance provided they have a valid claim for a vehicle transaction against an OMVIC-registered dealer.
 Consumers who are eligible for compensation may qualify for up to $45,000 per vehicle transaction.
-In order to qualify, they must meet one or more of the eligibility criteria with the claim being submitted within 2 years.
+To qualify, they must meet one or more of the eligibility criteria, with the claim being submitted within 2 years.

-CRS Automotive is an OMVIC-certified dealer whose salespersons are there to help customers find the right used luxury vehicle.
-We will provide assistance, but never be pushy because we value our customers.
-Come and see for yourself – we are expecting you at our Cambridge, ON location!
+CRS Automotive Hamilton, with premium used cars sales office in Cambridge, is an OMVIC-certified dealer whose salespersons are there to help customers find the right used luxury vehicle.
+We will assist, but never be pushy because we value our customers.
+Come and see for yourself – we expect you at our Cambridge, ON, location!